Hurricane Lee charges through open waters, unleashes heavy swell on northern Caribbean

 Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30 and peaked on Sunday.

 Tropical Storm Margot became the 13th named storm after forming Thursday evening, but was far out in the Atlantic and posed no threat to land.
-It was located about 1,100 miles west-northwest of the Cabo Verde Islands on Sunday.
-Its winds had risen to 50 mph and it was forecast to strengthen into a hurricane early next week.
-It was moving northwest at 8 mph.
+It was located about 1,175 miles (1,895 kilometers) west-northwest of the Cabo Verde Islands on Sunday.
+Its winds had risen to 65 mph (100 kph) and it was forecast to strengthen into a hurricane on Monday.
+It was moving north-northwest at 9 mph (15 kph).

 The National Ocean and Atmospheric Administration in August forecast between 14 and 21 named storms this season.
 Six to 11 of them are expected to become hurricanes, and of those, two to five might develop into major hurricanes.

-In the Pacific, Jova weakened to a tropical storm as it whirled over open waters far from Mexico’s southwest coast and posed no threat to land.
+In the Pacific, Jova weakened to a remnant low as it whirled over open waters far from Mexico’s southwest coast and posed no threat to land.

-It was about 1,080 miles west of the southern tip of Baja California on Sunday and moving northwest at 8 mph with winds up to 45 mph.
+It was about 1,135 miles (1,830 kilometers) west of the southern tip of Baja California on Sunday and moving northwest at 8 mph (13 kph) with winds up to 35 mph (55 kph).